giveitanudge/Predicted-Attention-Docs/Readme.md

 ### POST /prediction

-Submit a list of URLs in bulk, up to a maximum of 100, to retrieve their attentionScore asynchronously.
+Submit a list of URLs in bulk, up to a maximum of 100, to retrieve their attentionCategory asynchronously.

 **Request Body:**